Best Premiere Pro Workspace Layout in 2025

 • Timeline optimized for working with audio tracks.

-Best For: Dialogue editing, sound effects, and mixing music tracks for platforms like TikTok or YouTube.
+Best for: Dialogue editing, sound effects, and mixing music tracks for platforms like TikTok or YouTube.

 Effects Workspace